-Accrued license payments - related party totaling \$50,000 were included in Current Liabilities as of June 30, 2012.
+Accrued license payments - related party totaling \$50,000 were included in Current Liabilities as of September 30, 2012.
 This amount represents payment of past patent expenses incurred by MD Anderson prior to entering into the license with the Company.
-It is expected that the accrued license payments will be made to MD Anderson in 2012.
+It is expected that the accrued license payments will be made to MD Anderson in the first half of 2013.